duckie-team/quack-quack-android/README.md

 ### Introduce

-QuackQuack is a design system to be used in [Duckie](https://github.com/sungbinland/duckie-android), and consists of a total of 5 modules.
+QuackQuack is a design system to be used in [Duckie](https://github.com/sungbinland/duckie-android), and it consists of a total of 5 modules.

 - `ui-components`: QuackQuack designed composable collection
 - `lint-core`: Lint for all codebases